LaTeXing/LaTeXing-Documentation/tutorials/quick_build.md

 directory was disabled.

 Now we just need to adjust the sublime-build to enable the call of the created shell script.
-The sublime-build need to be extended by the following:
+The sublime-build need to be extended by the first of the following commands:

+    "makefile": [
+        "sh",
+        "makefile.sh"
+    ],
+    /*
+     * Use shell script on OSX or Linux
+     */
     "autogit": [
         "sh",
         "autogit.sh"
     ],
+    /*
+     * Use batch file on Windows
+     */
-    "makefile": [
+    "autogit_cmd": [
-        "sh",
-        "makefile.sh"
+        "cmd",
+        "/C",
+        "autogit.bat"
     ],
+     /*
+     * Use powershell on Windows
+     */
+    "autogit_ps": [
+        "powershell",
+        "./autogit.bat"
+    ]

 You can also pass the available parameters like \{filebase\}, \{synctex\},
 \{outdir\}, \{pdfname\}, or \{file\} to the script if you wish to.
 Now you can just run a quick build and can see that the makefile command is available.
+You can see an example how to use batch or powershell files on Windows.

 ## Custom Build Order